Sell your energy back to the grid with a smart solar home

 The advent of renewables

 Renewable energy is generated from natural resources such as the sun, wind or rain, using technology to ensure that the energy stores are naturally replenished.
-Low carbon and renewable energy sources including solar photovoltaic technology currently generate 64.4% of electricity in the United Kingdom, as reported by the National Grid’s control room.
+Low carbon and renewable energy sources including solar photovoltaic technology generated 64.4% of electricity in the United Kingdom in 2020, as reported by the National Grid’s control room.

 In this time of environmental change, there is a pressing need to transition to smarter home solutions through the use of renewable energy sources, and solar photovoltaic technology is just one example.